passcod/blook/2017-sep-10-monthly-update.md

 ## Dawnverse

 I published another snippet, but this time not from Naema.
-I feel like posting more of these, but for now that's all I have that's not full of "TK" editing annotations and placeholders, and that's standalone enough that it actually makes sense without too much context.
+I feel like posting more of these, but for now that’s all I have that’s not full of "TK" editing annotations and placeholders, and that’s standalone enough that it actually makes sense without too much context.

 [In that bright land from which I come](http://archiveofourown.org/works/11809908).

-The title is a derive on a lyric from "The Wayfaring Stranger".
-(Johnny Cash's version).
-The "bright land" in the song is gone **to**, and represents Heaven.
+The title is a derive on a lyric from “The Wayfaring Stranger”.
+(Johnny Cash’s version).
+The “bright land” in the song is gone **to**, and represents Heaven.

 ## Fanfiction

-As usual, only "good enough to be listed" newly-read fics are, well, listed, and not everything I've read during the month.
+As usual, only “good enough to be listed” newly-read fics are, well, listed, and not everything I’ve read during the month.
 Especially recommended fics are in **bold**.

  - {SW} [The Exchange](https://archiveofourown.org/works/8911009). {58k words atow}